stefanbaur/grannophone/base_installer/README.md

 # Prerequisites:
-  - A Debian Bookworm system (or newer) - derivatives like Devuan and Ubuntu should work, too
+  - A Debian Bookworm system (or newer) - derivatives like Devuan and Ubuntu should work, too, as long as they are at least based on Debian Bookworm
   - A microSD card or USB flash memory stick, or a Compute Module with onboard eMMC flash, at least 32 GB in size
   - Approximately 15 GB free space in /tmp
-  - The rpi-imager tool (which can be downloaded from https://downloads.raspberrypi.com/imager/imager_latest_amd64.deb - install it via ''sudo apt install ./rpi-imager-amd64*.deb afterwards - or installed directly via apt install rpi-image, or via flatpack/snap, depending on your distribution)
+  - The rpi-imager tool (which can be downloaded from `https://downloads.raspberrypi.com/imager/imager_latest_amd64.AppImage`)
+# Required steps:
   - ONLY when using a Compute Module with onboard eMMC flash, please follow the additional directions from: https://www.jeffgeerling.com/blog/2020/how-flash-raspberry-pi-os-compute-module-4-emmc-usbboot>
     - Put the switch/jumper on your CM baseboard in the proper position to flash the eMMC
     - Connect the CM to the CM baseboard, if you have not already done so
     - Connect the CM baseboard to your computer
-    - Run rpiboot

-# Required steps:
+    - Run `rpiboot` (if it's throwing errors and the connection seems unstable/your image writing process ends prematurely, try `rpiboot -d mass-storage-gadget64`)
   - ONLY when NOT using a Compute Module with onboard eMMC flash: connect your media (microSD card/USB flash stick) to your computer
+  - Make sure you are either using "pristine" media straight out of the original packaging, or wipe the entire media with zeroes - else `base_install.sh` might detect traces of previous partitions/file systems on it and abort.
-  - Start rpi-imager
+  - Start rpi-imager:
+    - `chmod +x imager_latest_amd64.AppImage`
+    - `sudo imager_latest_amd64.AppImage`
+  - Select your language, click
   - At "CHOOSE DEVICE", select your Raspberry Pi Model (Pi 4 or Pi 5, or the corresponding entry for a Compute Module 4 or 5)
   - At "CHOOSE OS", select the proper Raspberry Pi OS version - do NOT use the default image, rather, pick: "Raspberry Pi OS (other)" -> "Raspberry Pi OS Lite (64-bit)"
   - At "CHOOSE STORAGE", select the destination media: rpi-imager should be smart enough to show only removable media (i.e. your microSD card or USB flash stick)